Inshamhaque/visuoAI/README.md

-# 🎬 AniBot — AI-Powered Educational Animation Platform
+# 🎬 VisuoAI — AI-Powered Educational Animation Platform

 **AniBot** is a next-gen educational content creation tool that blends AI chat interfaces with a professional-grade animation studio.
 Powered by [Manim](https://www.manim.community/), it allows educators, students, and developers to create animated videos for math, science, programming, and beyond — all in one powerful web interface.